cdeboever3/deboever-sf3b1-2015/README.md

 scientific Python packages that you likely already have as part of a working IPython notebook environment.
 I recommend using [Anaconda Python](https://store.continuum.io/cshop/anaconda/) since it includes most of the needed packages.
+You can create an appropriate conda environment named sf3b1 using

+	conda create --name sf3b1 --file conda_env.txt

 Besides the default Anaconda packages, you will need

-* pybedtools
+* `pybedtools` (0.6.6)
-* cdpybio
+* `cdpybio`
-* figshare
+* `figshare`
-* pybeeswarm
+* `pybeeswarm`
-* rpy2
+* `rpy2` (2.3.9)

-You can get pybedtools through pip. cdpybio, figshare, and pybeeswarm are included in this repository as submodules.
+You can get `pybedtools` through pip. `cdpybio`, `figshare`, and `pybeeswarm` are included in this repository as submodules.
 After cloning this repository from Github, change into the repo directory and run:

 	git submodule init
 	git submodule update